Borders rugby star Darcy Graham targeting December comeback after almost two months out injured

 “It’s good that it’s sorted now so I can get back to playing with the boys.
 It feels like ages since I’ve been playing.”

+“A screw in his knee was causing irritation., and that’s been removed since the world cup.

+“He’s feeling a lot better and he’s on track to play against Ulster.”

-Graham’s been keeping abreast of changes to Edinburgh’s tactics made by new head coach Sean Everitt despite being out of action, saying: “He’s been really good.
+Graham’s been keeping abreast of changes to Edinburgh’s tactics made by Everitt despite being out of action, saying: “He’s been really good.

 “I’ve had a fair bit of time already with him and he’s been quite clear about what he wants.

-Note: Updated: Borders rugby star Darcy Graham targeting December comeback after almost two months out injured